Hydra-sjz/Ebooks-Bot/README.md

 # Ebooks Bot

-*This is Ebooks Finder Bot, Just send a name of the Book and It will get you results from [pdfdrive.com](https://pdfdrive.com) to Telegram chat*
+*This is Ebooks Finder Bot, Just send a name of the Book and It will get you results from [pdfdrive.com](https://pdfdrive.com) to Telegram*

 ---